 Brazil has not yet had a documented case of bird flu, although there are concerns that an outbreak of bird flu may occur in the country in the future.
 Any outbreak of avian influenza in Brazil could lead to the necessary disposal of the Company's poultry crops, which would result in decreased sales in the poultry sector, prevent the recovery of costs incurred in the creation or purchase of birds and would result in additional expenses for disposal of birds.
 In addition, any outbreak of avian influenza in Brazil would likely lead to immediate restrictions on the export of some of its products to the main export markets.
 Preventive measures adopted by the Brazilian authorities, if any, may not be effective in preventing the spread of avian influenza in Brazil.
-In addition, any future significant outbreak of avian influenza and pork consumption is proven.
+In addition, any future significant outbreak of avian influenza in Brazil could lead to pressure for the disposal of Pork, even though no link between cases of influenza and pork consumption is proven.
 Any such disposal of swine by the Company of this nature would result in reduced sales of pork, prevent the recovery of costs incurred in the creation or purchase of swine and would result in additional expenses for the disposal of swine.
 Accordingly, any spread of avian influenza or increased concerns about this disease can have a substantial and adverse effect on the Company.